Ascend/TransferQueue/README.md

 </p>

 ### User Interface: Asynchronous & Synchronous Client

-The interaction workflow of TransferQueue system is as follows:

-1. A process sends a read request to the `TransferQueueController`.
-2. `TransferQueueController` scans the production and consumption metadata for each sample (row), and dynamically assembles a micro-batch metadata according to the load-balancing policy.
-This mechanism enables sample-level data scheduling.
-3. The process retrieves the actual data from distributed storage units using the metadata provided by the controller.

-To simplify the usage of TransferQueue, we have encapsulated this process into `AsyncTransferQueueClient` and `TransferQueueClient`.
-These clients provide both asynchronous and synchronous interfaces for data transfer, allowing users to easily integrate TransferQueue into their framework.
+To simplify the usage of TransferQueue, we have encapsulated this process into `TransferQueueClient`.
+The client provide both asynchronous and synchronous interfaces for data transfer, allowing users to easily integrate TransferQueue into their framework.

-> In the future, we will provide a `StreamingDataLoader` interface for disaggregated frameworks as discussed in [issue#85](https://github.com/TransferQueue/TransferQueue/issues/85) and [verl/RFC#2662](https://github.com/volcengine/verl/discussions/2662).
+We also experimentally provide a `StreamingDataLoader` interface as a standard PyTorch DataLoader.
 Leveraging this abstraction, each rank can automatically get its own data like `DataLoader` in PyTorch.
 The TransferQueue system will handle the underlying data scheduling and transfer logic caused by different parallelism strategies, significantly simplifying the design of disaggregated frameworks.
+This interface simplifies TransferQueue's integration, ensuring seamless compatibility with existing training workflows.
+Please refer to our [Roadmap](https://github.com/Ascend/TransferQueue/issues/1) and [tutorials/05_streaming_dataloader.py](https://github.com/Ascend/TransferQueue/blob/main/tutorial/05_streaming_dataloader.py) for more details.

 <h2 id="show-cases">🔥 Showcases</h2>